Calculus v. Statistics is it an Ongoing Battle?

 I believe calculus has to come first but I don’t really think either is better.
 This is my opinion.
 Both have their own appropriate applications and end goals.

-Just a quick high level review and opinion refresher here…
+Just a quick high-level review and opinion refresher here…

-Calculus is Deterministic, if you need to plot a course to Mars, you would use calculus
+Calculus is Deterministic, if you need to plot a course to Mars, you would use calculus.

 Statistics is Relativistic.
-Statistics would be used more to decide where you would want to land on Mars
+Statistics would be used more to decide where you would want to land on Mars.

-According to Wikipedia Calculus is the mathematical study of change as Geometry is the study of shape and Algebra is the study of operations and their application to solving equations.
+According to Wikipedia Calculus is the mathematical study of change as Geometry is the study of shape and algebra is the study of operations and their application to solving equations.

 The study of Calculus has two major branches; differential calculus (rates of change and slopes of curves) and integral calculus (accumulation and area under a curve)

-Statistics on the other hand is about collection, all aspects of analysis, interpretation, presentation, and organization of data.
+Statistics on the other hand is about the collection, all aspects of analysis, interpretation, presentation, and organization of data.

 Calculus is used in every branch of science, computer science, (even) statistics, engineering, economics, business, medicine, and in other fields wherever a problem can be mathematically modeled and an optimal solution is desired.
 It allows one to go from (non-constant) rates of change to the total change or vice versa.
 Often studying a problem where we know one and are trying to find the other related data.